 Here is a demonstration you can do for yourself; you will see how the encapsulation carpet cleaning process works.

-- Give it plenty of time to dry; to be sure it cries completely, give it at least 24 hours or more.
+Give it plenty of time to dry; to be sure it dries completely, give it at least 24 hours or more.